redifo/recipe-drf-api/README.md

 - **Recipe Management**: Users can create, edit, and delete their own recipes.
 - **User Profiles**: Users can create profiles to manage their recipes and preferences.
 - **Social Interaction**: Users can share recipes and interact with other users.

+### Re-use of Components

+A number of reusable React components were created with the intention of reducing code duplication and ensuring a consistent look and feel across the application.

+#### **Asset.js**
+- **Purpose**: Used to display a spinner, image, or message based on the props it receives.
+This component is utilized across the application to handle loading states, display images, or show messages when data is being fetched or no content is available.
+- **Props**:
+  - `spinner`: Boolean to decide if a loading spinner should be shown.
+  - `src`: String URL for the image to display.
+  - `message`: String message to display below the image or spinner.
+- **Usage**: This component is embedded in various parts of the application like error pages (NotFound.js) and during loading states across different views.

+#### **Avatar.js**
+- **Purpose**: Displays user avatars in various sizes throughout the application, enhancing user recognition and personalization.
+- **Props**:
+  - `src`: Source URL of the avatar image.
+  - `height`: Height of the avatar image, with a default of 45 pixels.
+  - `text`: Optional text to display alongside the avatar.
+- **Usage**: Utilized in user-related components such as profile views, comments, and wherever user identity is important.

+#### **MoreDropdown.js**
+- **Purpose**: Provides a customizable dropdown menu for editing and deleting actions, complete with a confirmation modal for deletions.
+- **Props**:
+  - `handleEdit`: Function to trigger when the edit action is selected.
+  - `handleDelete`: Function to trigger when the delete action is confirmed.
+- **Usage**: Commonly used in components that require user interaction for modifying or deleting content, such as profiles and recipe details.

+#### **Notifications.js**
+- **Purpose**: Manages and displays notifications to the user, allowing actions like marking notifications as read or deleting them.
+- **Props**: Uses internal state and context to fetch and manage notifications based on the current user.
+- **Usage**: Embedded in user-centric areas like the NavBar to show real-time updates about user interactions, recipe updates, and more.

+#### **NavBar.js**
+- **Purpose**: Serves as the primary navigation bar for the application, dynamically adjusting its content based on the user's login status.
+- **Props**: Utilizes the `useCurrentUser` context to determine which set of navigation options to display.
+- **Usage**: Placed at the top of every page, providing consistent navigation and access to user profiles, recipe creation, and authentication options.

+#### **NotFound.js**
+- **Purpose**: Displays a user-friendly message and image when a requested page or content is not found.
+- **Props**: Utilizes the Asset component to present a consistent not-found message.
+- **Usage**: Used in routing to handle unknown URLs or inaccessible content, ensuring a better user experience in error scenarios.

+#### **FooterPage.js**
+- **Purpose**: Provides a consistent footer across all pages with about, contact information, and social links.
+- **Props**: None specific, but maintains a consistent look and feel with links and information about the platform.
+- **Usage**: Appears at the bottom of every page, offering additional information and navigation options related to the platform and its creator.

+By leveraging these components, your application ensures that common functionalities and design elements are centralized, making the UI more consistent and easier to maintain and update.

 ### Future Enhancements
 - Integration with grocery shopping lists.